-When we describe "visual programming," we're referring broadly to ways of "talking" to our modern computers with graphics and images, rather than purely text.
+Visual programming is a way of representing computing logic through graphics and images, rather than through purely text.
 Visual programming has existed for decades and represents another layer of abstraction from the machine language that our computers use when they communicate with each other.

 The main goal of early visual programming was to make it easier to interact with your computer.
-After all, the first graphical user interfaces (GUIs) offered a massively easier experience over typing lines into a terminal window, to the extent that most people today buy a "Mac" or "PC" and don’t even think of their computers as distinct from their visual operating systems.
+The first graphical user interfaces (GUIs) offered a massively easier experience over typing lines into a terminal window, to the extent that most people today buy a "Mac" or "PC" and don’t even think of their computers as distinct from their visual operating systems.

 Early on, visual programming for user interface-building was an easy no-brainer.
-These days, there are many sophisticated visual front-end web development tools like Wix or Squarespace for creating websites and design tools like Figma and Sketch for creating prototypes.
+In 2022, there are many sophisticated visual front-end web development tools like Wix or Squarespace for creating websites and design tools like Figma and Sketch for creating prototypes.

 But for building computational logic, like what you might find in a complex web application, visual programming’s value has been controversial.
 Skeptics will argue that it’s near impossible for visual programming logic to rival the power of a script-based language.
 Visual programming languages have not come close to the popularity of scripting languages for building back-end logic… until perhaps today.